sherman205/lapa/src/content/recipes/CheesecakeWithMarionberrySauce/index.md

     - Let the cheesecake cool in its water bath for about 30 minutes, and then remove the springform pan from the roasting pan.
 Run a knife along the sides of the springform pan and place it in the fridge to cool completely.
     - After the cheesecake has cooled, remove it from its pan.
     - Serve a thick cheesecake slice with a healthy serving of warm marionberry sauce.
+ingredients_list_2:
+    - 1½ cups fresh marionberries
+    - ¼ cup sugar
+    - 1 teaspoon cornstarch
+    - 1 tablespoon lemon juice
+    - 1½  teaspoons lemon zest
+instructions_list_2:
+    - In a small saucepan, bring the marionberries to a simmer at medium heat.
+    - Add in all of the ingredients for the sauce and cook until the mixture has thickened, about 10 minutes.
+    - Transfer the sauce to a blender and blend until smooth.
+    - Strain the sauce into a jar to remove all the seeds.
 ---
 It was national cheesecake day a few days ago, and naturally we missed it.
 Do people just keep track of all the national food days and plan out which food they're going to make?
 That sounds both exhausting, yet easy at the same time.